 Actual bonus amounts earned by ICP participants may range from zero to a maximum bonus of 200 percent of the target bonus opportunity established by the A. H. Belo Compensation Committee, depending on the level of achievement of Financial Plan targets.
 For 2008, the A. H. Belo Compensation Committee approved financial performance ranges for each performance measure for A. H. Belo's named executive officers based on A. H. Belo's Financial Plan, as shown in the table below.
 Bonus payout for performance between minimum threshold payout at 10 percent and the maximum payout at 200 percent of target for each performance factor is pro-rated between those two points.
-A. H. Belo believes that linking bonus opportunity directly to financial performance, with an opportunity to earn a 200 percent of target bonus amount if maximum performance of all four factors is achieved, provides participants with significant motivation to achieve the Company's financial objectives.
+A. H. Belo believes that linking bonus opportunity directly to financial performance, with an opportunity to earn a 200 percent payout of target bonus amount if maximum performance of all four factors is achieved, provides participants with significant motivation to achieve the Company's financial objectives.

-Performance Level 2008 Revenue Goals 2008 Interactive Revenue Goals 2008 Expense Goals 2008 EBITDA Goals Opportunity Payout Based on Achievement Maximum 115% of Target 115% of Target 90% of Target 115% of Target 200% Target \$714,710,000 \$61,149,000 \$661,553,000 \$53,157,000 100% Threshold 85% of Target 85% of Target 102.5% of Target 85% of Target 10%
+2008 Opportunity 2008 Interactive 2008 2008 Payout Based on Performance Level Revenue Goals Revenue Goals Expense Goals EBITDA Goals Achievement Maximum 115% of Target 115% of Target 90% of Target 115% of Target 200% Target \$714,710,000 \$61,149,000 \$661,553,000 \$53,157,000 100% Threshold 85% of Target 85% of Target 102.5% of Target 85% of Target 10%

 As was the practice of the Belo Corp.
 Compensation Committee prior to the spin-off, certain adjustments are made to actual year-end performance as measured by the financial performance measures.
 These adjustments historically have included share-based compensation expense, variations in newsprint pricing above or below plan, and non-cash charges.
 For 2008, the A. H. Belo Compensation Committee made no adjustments to actual revenue, interactive revenue or EBITDA achievement.
 Expense performance for the year ended December 31, 2008 was adjusted at the A. H. Belo Compensation Committee's discretion.
 The primary adjustments included the elimination of the effect of expenses associated with severance costs and newsprint prices above plan.
-Negative adjustments to the expense performance measure included share-based compensation Committee, were then compared to the targets, and an achievement of 89% percent and 94% percent of target, respectively, resulted for the revenue and expense performance measures.
+Negative adjustments to the expense performance measure included share-based compensation expense and medical insurance expense relative to plan.
+The measures of revenue, interactive revenue, expense (as adjusted) and EBITDA, which were approved by the A. H. Belo Compensation Committee, were then compared to the targets, and an achievement of 89% percent and 94% percent of target, respectively, resulted for the revenue and expense performance measures.
 The interactive revenue and EBITDA components were below the thresholds for payment of any target bonus award.